hzeller/timg/README.md

 # Sometimes, it is necessary to manually crop a few pixels from an
 # uneven border before the auto-trim finds uniform color all-around to remove.
-# For example with -T7 we'd remove first seven pixels around an image, then
+# For example with --trim=7 we'd remove first seven pixels around an image,
-# do the regular auto-cropping.
+# then do the regular auto-cropping.
 #
-# The following example loads an image from a URL; -T does not work with that,
+# The following example loads an image from a URL; --trim does not work with
-# so we have to get the content manually, e.g. with wget.
-Piping to stdin works.
+# that, so we have to get the content manually, e.g. with wget.
+Piping to
+# stdin works.
 #
 # For this image, we need to remove 3 pixels all around before
 # auto-trim can take over successfully:
-wget -qO- https://imgs.xkcd.com/comics/a_better_idea.png | timg -T3 -
+wget -qO- https://imgs.xkcd.com/comics/a_better_idea.png | timg --trim=3 -

 timg multi-resolution.ico   # See all the bitmaps in multi-resolution icons-file